^

 • myxedema;

-• consumption of drinking water, which contains a high level of fluoride (more than 0.7 mg / ml).
+• consumption of drinking water containing high levels of fluoride (more than 0.7 mg/ml).

-As part of the tablets with orange flavor, the substance aspartame is contained, so they are forbidden to appoint persons with phenylketonuria.
-The absorbable tablets contain lactose, which is why they can not be taken with the congenital form of galactose intolerance, and in addition, with malabsorption syndrome or lactase deficiency.
+The orange-flavored tablets contain aspartame, so they are prohibited for use in people with phenylketonuria.
+The resorbable tablets contain lactose, which is why they cannot be taken in cases of congenital galactose intolerance, as well as malabsorption syndrome or lactase deficiency.

-Basically, the drug is tolerated by patients without complications.
-Occasionally, there are some side effects: vomiting, fluorosis, diarrhea, and nausea.
-However, allergy symptoms can be observed - rashes, eosinophilia and runny nose.
+The drug is generally tolerated by patients without complications.
+Occasionally, some side effects are observed: vomiting, fluorosis, diarrhea, and nausea.
+However, allergy symptoms may be observed - rashes, eosinophilia, and runny nose.

-As a result of prolonged use of drugs, osteosclerosis, visual disturbances, headaches, arthritis, increased fatigue, and also ossification in the area of attachment of ligaments to tendons occur.
+As a result of long-term use of the drug, osteosclerosis, visual impairment, headaches, arthritis, increased fatigue, and also ossification in the area of attachment of ligaments to tendons develop.

 Overdose

-Lethal dosage of medication for an adult is a single dose of 5-10 g.
-However, severe consequences can be expected even in case of taking a portion up to 1 g for one use.
+The lethal dose of the drug for an adult is a single dose of 5-10 g.
+However, quite severe consequences can be expected in the case of taking a dose of up to 1 g at a time.

-As a result of taking excessively high portions of drugs, the following negative reactions can occur: dizziness, abdominal pain and diarrhea with nausea.
-In addition, severe fatigue or excitability, an increase in temperature, tremor, respiratory insufficiency, and stopping of respiratory processes develop.
-There may be a feeling of weakness or drowsiness, vomiting (ordinary and with blood), hypersalivation, tremors, stomach cramps, pain in the legs, worsening of appetite, lacrimation, visual disturbance and arthralgia.
+The following adverse reactions may occur as a result of taking excessively high doses of the drug: dizziness, abdominal pain, and diarrhea with nausea.
+In addition, severe fatigue or excitability, increased temperature, tremor, respiratory failure, and respiratory arrest develop.
+A feeling of weakness or drowsiness, vomiting (normal and with blood), hypersalivation, tremors, stomach cramps, leg pain, loss of appetite, lacrimation, visual disturbances, and arthralgia may occur.

-To eliminate intoxication, the affected stomach should be washed using calcium chloride (1-5% solution) or calcium hydroxide (0.15% solution).
-In addition, diuretics and saline purgatives are prescribed for the patient.
-To reduce the degree of absorption of fluorides, aluminum hydroxide is used.
-It is necessary to slowly enter IV in a 10-20% solution of calcium gluconate.
-Together with this, the patient is prescribed hemodialysis and the use of vitamins.
-There are also procedures aimed at eliminating the symptoms of the disorders.
+To eliminate intoxication, the patient's stomach should be washed using calcium chloride (1-5% solution) or calcium hydroxide (0.15% solution).
+In addition, the patient should be prescribed diuretics and saline laxatives.
+Aluminum hydroxide is used to reduce the degree of fluoride absorption.
+It is necessary to slowly administer a 10-20% solution of calcium gluconate intravenously.
+Along with this, the patient is prescribed hemodialysis and vitamins.
+Procedures aimed at eliminating the symptoms of disorders are also carried out.

-With chronic poisoning fluorosis is observed in the area of teeth and bones.
-There is an increase in the density of bone tissue, and in addition, calcification of ligaments with tendons.
-These people are marked by a darkening of the color of tooth enamel, restriction of mobility, and also deformation with joint pain.
+In chronic poisoning, fluorosis is observed in the area of teeth and bones.
+There is an increase in the density of bone tissue, as well as calcification of ligaments with tendons.
+Such people experience darkening of the color of tooth enamel, limited mobility, and also deformation with pain in the area of joints.

 Interactions with other drugs

-The drug is not allowed to be combined with any medicinal product, the constituent elements of which are calcium or aluminum hydroxide.
-If these medicines need to be taken, you should do this a few hours before using Sodium Fluoride.
+The drug is prohibited to be combined with any drugs, the components of which are calcium or aluminum hydroxide.
+If these drugs need to be taken, it should be done several hours before using Sodium fluoride.

-The use of retinol or calciferol in combination with the drug may cause the development of calcification of an ectopic nature.
+The use of retinol or calciferol in combination with the drug may cause the development of ectopic calcification.

 Storage conditions

-Sodium fluoride is required to be kept in a dark place, protected from moisture and access to small children.
-The temperature should not exceed 25 ° C.
+Sodium fluoride must be stored in a dark place, protected from moisture and access of small children.
+Temperature values should not exceed 25°C.

 Special instructions